loveencounterflow/dbay/README.md

-* but the downside of connection-defined UDFs is that SQLite DBs created with UDFs will break when the environment changes (e.g. when openening a second connection to the same DB without recreating all UDFs or openening the DB with other tools such as the `sqlite3` command line tool); an abortive error will occur as soon as any function is enountered (one may be able to perform some operations that do not cause a function to be called)
+* but the downside of connection-defined UDFs is that SQLite DBs created with UDFs will break when the environment changes (e.g. when openening a second connection to the same DB without recreating all UDFs or openening the DB with other tools such as the `sqlite3` command line tool); an abortive error will occur as soon as any statement (such as selecting from a view whose definition includes a call to a UDF) is encountered.
+While one may be able to perform some operations that do *not* cause a function to be called, it is not a hallmark of a safe operations regime when things work sometimes without any warning only to break under certain conditions.
+I'm not aware of a way to conveniently check an SQLite DB for the use or lack of use of UDFs so apparently the best thing one can do is proofread the DDL statements and/or do `select`s from each relation.

 * this means that a DB created with UDFs will not be amenable for *any* of the helpful tools that exist (like ER diagrammers and so on)